How to Punch Harder: The Physics and Biomechanical Drills To Make You A Knockout Artist

 If you want to end a fight with a single blow, you might think the secret lies in the size of your biceps or the circumference of your chest.
 That idea has sparked one of the biggest debates in the boxing community.

-The reality is that while the truth lies somewhere in the middle, it leans a little closer to no weights than some at all—especially for developing knockout power.
+The reality is that while the truth lies somewhere in the middle, it leans a little closer to no weights—especially for developing knockout power.

 It’s got nothing to do with muscle mass or muscular strength.
 Rather, it’s biomechanical mastery that comes from precision, technique, and coordination.